symbiote-h2020/SymbioteCloud/README.md

 The request contains the following:

 - *idMappings*: a map which has as keys the RDF id of the resource and as values the CloudResource description (as in the resource registration using plain json)
 - *rdfInfo*: contains the consolidated rdf description of all the resources and specifies the rdfFormat.
-Accepted format can be found [here](https://github.com/symbiote-h2020/SymbIoTeLibraries/blob/master/src/main/java/eu/h2020/symbiote/core/model/RDFFormat.java)
+Accepted formats can be found [here](https://github.com/symbiote-h2020/SymbIoTeLibraries/blob/master/src/main/java/eu/h2020/symbiote/core/model/RDFFormat.java)

 ### 2.7 Update resources